BINARY-SPACE/SatView/Documents/Coding.md

 #####1.
 Database
 Currently, SatView™ supports two database standards: SCOS-2000 (ESA) and ALTEL (L3 Communications).<br />
 The document [SatView™ Database Standards](../Documents/SatView™ Database Standards.pdf) describes these standards in more detail and helps to evaluate which one fits the mission's needs best.<br />
-Depending on the chosen database standard the associated software projects need to be selected:<br />
+Depending on the chosen database standard the associated software projects need to be included in the solution:<br />
 **SCOS-2000** & **Satellite (SCOS-2000)** or **ALTEL** & **Satellite (ALTEL)**.
+Obviously, the projects **Satellite (SCOS-2000)** or **Satellite (ALTEL)** need to be renamed to the mission's satellite name and the unused projects can be excluded from the solution.

 <br />
 #####2.
 Data I/O